On Separating Path and Tree Systems in Graphs: Trees

 We will use this observation to prove a tight lower bound for $f(T)$ where $T$ is an arbitrary $n$-vertex tree.

 \begin{prop} Let $n > 2$ be an integer and $T$ be an $n$-vertex tree.
-Then $f(T) \ge \frac{n}{4} + 1$. \end{prop}
+Then $f(T) \ge \frac{n}{4}$. \end{prop}

 \begin{proof} Let $T$ be an arbitrary $n$-vertex tree.
 Let $A_1$, $A_2$, and $A_{\ge3}$ be the number of degree one, degree two, and degree at least three vertices of $T$, respectively.
 Let $\mathcal{S}$ be a vertex-separating path system of $T$.
+If $T$ is a path then by \cref{cycle}, $|\mathcal{S}| = \lceil\frac{n}{2}\rceil \ge \frac{n}{4}$.
+Therefore, we can assume $T$ is rooted at a vertex of degree at least three.
 Let $\phi$ be the number of leaves of $T$ that create trivial paths in $\cal S$.
 We prove the lower bound by induction on pair $(\phi, n)$ in lexicographic order.
+For the base case, assume that $\phi = 0$.